kaspanet/kaspad/README.md

 ```

 ## Discord
-Join our discord server using the following link: https://discord.gg/YNYnNN5Pf2
+Join our discord server using the following link: https://discord.gg/ZPZRvgMJDT

 ## Issue Tracker

 The [integrated github issue tracker](https://github.com/kaspanet/kaspad/issues)
 is used for this project.

-Issue priorities may be seen at https://github.com/orgs/kaspanet/projects/4

 ## Documentation